 1) Deactivate the plugin

 Deactivate the plugin by renaming the plugin folder.

 Open your FTP client, navigate to wp-content/plugins/ and rename the really-simple-ssl plugin to really-simple-ssl-off

 2) If used, remove .htaccess redirect

-Then, still in the ftp client, find your .htaccess file (make sure hidden files are show), in the webroot, and remove all lines between these comments (and the comments themselves as well)
+Then, still in the FTP client, find your .htaccess file (make sure hidden files are shown), in the webroot, and remove all lines between these comments (and the comments themselves as well)